 Stop its use and consult your doctor if you notice any of the symptoms.

-High dose of vitamin C can lead to vitamin C toxicity, causing blood clots, kidney stones, and problems with the digestive system.
+High dose can lead to its toxicity, causing blood clots, kidney stones, and problems with the digestive system.

 It is considered safe in normal amounts during pregnancy and breastfeeding – but practice caution when using more than the recommended dosage.

 I’m Dr. Malini Bhat MD (Ayu); an Ayurvedic Doctor and a health blogger.
 Follow me on social media to get daily health tips which you can easily adapt to a healthy lifestyle.